 The Gulf – A really unique place!
 Beach dining directly on the sands of our Gulf Beach.
 Located just west of Perdido Pass Bridge in Orange Beach (across from The Pass Condominiums), the Gulf offers a walk-up order window and spacious seating on the beach.
 Try one of their burgers – or a specialty salad.
 The menu isn’t vast, but on a clear day, it is a very special experience.
 There is a separate bar area, too.
 A word of warning – no indoor seating – so check the weather before you go.
 Read reviews of The Gulf here.

 Doc’s Seafood Shack – An Orange Beach tradition!
 Located at the T in Orange Beach (where Orange Beach Blvd aka Hwy 161 intersects Canal Road), this small oyster bar on Wolf Bay is well known for its oysters on the half shell, EXCELLENT gumbo, and fried delights.
 Anticipate a wait in the busy summer season.
 Have a seat at the bar and down a dozen and a cold beer while you wait, or you can always order takeout, too.
 Old-school beach shack atmosphere.

-Master Joe’s – Master Joe’s is new to Orange Beach, opening at the old Mexico Rock/Fish Camp location on Canal Road next to Sam’s in early 2015.
+Master Joe’s – Master Joe’s is fairly to Orange Beach, opening at the old Mexico Rock/Fish Camp location on Canal Road next to Sam’s in early 2015.
 But this new restaurant brought along a wonderful reputation from its Fairhope location.
 Fresh sushi, great wines,best miso soup EVER, and new dishes being added weekly to the menu in Orange Beach will make this a favorite very soon.
 Here is a secret: Few tourists venture down Canal Road east of Hwy 161 to look for great dining – so for now at least, you can avoid summer crowds and be served quickly.